Nepal picks Koirala as new PM, but challenges remain

 The charter has remained elusive because of differences about the political course the nascent republic should adopt.
 A previous attempt to write it failed after the term of a constituent assembly expired in 2012.

-The soft-spoken Koirala is always seen wearing a black Nepali cap and sports a silver beard.
+The soft-spoken Koirala, three of whose cousins have served as prime minister, is always seen wearing a black Nepali cap and sports a silver beard.
 He lacks experience in public administration and never held a government position when his party was in power for most of the past 23 years.

-But he is known as a clean politician and was jailed in Nepal and India during the country's fight for democracy from the 1950s.
+But he is known as a clean politician and spent six years in jails in Nepal and India during the country's fight for democracy since the 1950s.

-Koirala spent three years in Indian jails for his role in the hijacking of a Royal Nepal Airlines plane to the eastern Indian state of Bihar in 1973.

-The plane was carrying thousands of dollars worth of cash from Biratnagar in east Nepal to the capital Kathmandu.
-Koirala was among the five people who were waiting for the money.

 "The new constitution is possible only with the consensus and unity among all political parties.
 My government will strive for that," Koirala told the parliament.